 For the White Sox, who finished last in the American League with a 51-101 record, Delsing got into 20 games and hit only .190.
 Finding major league pitching tougher than PCL hurling, he came through with only 12 hits in 63 at-bats, none for extra bases.
 Delsing first appeared in a major league game April 21, 1948, when the Chisox lost, 4-3, to the Detroit Tigers.
 With the score tied at 3-3 in the seventh inning and Chicago's Aaron Robinson on second with a double, Delsing was sent up to pinch-hit for pitcher Orval Grove.
 But when Detroit removed starter Dizzy Trout, a righthander, in favor of southpaw Stubby Overmire, Chicago manager Ted Lyons pulled the lefty Delsing in favor of righthanded-batting Ralph Weigel.
 In his next two pinch-batting appearances, Delsing struck out.
 But on April 25, he started in left field for the second game of a Sunday doubleheader against St. Louis.
-He lined two singles and knocked in a run in four trips, but Chicago lost, 3-2.
+He lined two singles and knocked in three runs in four trips, but Chicago lost, 7-6.
 Within a month he was back in the Coast League.

 For spring training in 1949, the Yankees assigned Delsing to Kansas City in the Triple-A American Association, and he became the regular center fielder.
 Missing only two of KC's 153 games that year, the line-drive hitter led his team's regulars by averaging .317, including 24 doubles, five triples, and seven home runs.
 With the parent Yankee club fighting Boston for the pennant and center fielder Joe DiMaggio weakened by a virus, Delsing was called up in September.
 "I played the whole season for Kansas City," Delsing remembered, "until the Yankees called me up in September.
 I hit my first big league home run there in Yankee Stadium, and drove in two runs.
 I hit the homer in the last week of the season, against Joe Coleman of the Philadelphia A's.
 That's the season when, in the last week of September, Boston had a one-game lead on the Yankees.
 The Red Sox came to town for two games, and we beat them twice.
 Joe DiMaggio was hurt, but he came back to play both games."

-Delsing played 12 games for New York and batted .350, banging out seven hits in 20 at-bats, including one double and his first major league home run, and he drove home three runners.
+Delsing played nine games for New York and batted .350, banging out seven hits in 20 at-bats, including one double and his first major league home run, and he drove home three runners.
 His first appearance in Yankee pinstripes came Wednesday, September 14, in the nightcap of a doubleheader against the Browns.
 Delsing singled and doubled in two trips, and he scored twice.
 The next day Cleveland's Bob Lemon outlasted the Bronx Bombers, 10-6.
 Delsing singled (making him 3-for-3) in the ninth for pitcher Duane Pillette, but the rally fell short.
 Delsing's home run came September 28 and helped the Yankees win a big game over Philadelphia, 7-5.
 New York started the day trailing the Red Sox by one game, with three games to go in the regular season.
 In the sixth inning, with one runner on, the enthusiastic rookie homered into the right field seats to help boost New York's lead to 4-0.
 After the A's rallied for five runs in the seventh, the Yankees bounced back with three in their seventh, keyed by Phil Rizzuto's bunt single.

 After a loss to Philadelphia the next day, New York beat Boston in the final two games at Yankee Stadium, clinching the pennant by one game.
 DiMaggio, although out of condition, returned to center field, so Delsing rode the bench.
 Asked about the World Series, Delsing replied, "I was ineligible, because I came up a couple of days too late.
 That means you can't work out, you can't sit on the bench, or anything.
 It means you can go to the ballpark, if you buy a ticket!"
 But Delsing had contributed to the pennant race, and the Yankees voted him a partial World Series share.
 He used the extra money -- the check arrived on his wedding day -- when he married Roseanne Brennan, an airline hostess, on November 19, 1949.

 However, at spring training with New York in 1950, Delsing found himself drifting in a sea of outfielders.
 It was a classic case of being on the wrong team at the wrong time.
-Other Yankee flychasers included Johnny Lindell, Hank Bauer, Cliff Mapes, Gene Woodling, Tommy Henrich, Charlie "King Kong" Keller, Jackie Jensen, Dick Wakefield, and the aging DiMaggio.
+Other Yankee flychasers included Johnny Lindell, Hank Bauer, Cliff Mapes, Gene Woodling, Tommy Henrich, Jackie Jensen, Dick Wakefield, and the aging DiMaggio.
 As a result, Delsing was dealt to the St. Louis Browns on the trading deadline, June 15, along with infielders George Stirnweiss and Don Johnson and righthander Duane Pillette.
 The Browns obtained relief pitchers Tom Ferrick and Sid Schacht, spot starter Joe Ostrowski, plus infielder Leo Thomas.